isaacselement/flutter_boxer_sqflite/README.md

 * The `Boxer` SQL api NOT wrapped by `try-catch` block, caller should handle exceptions by yourself, upload to `Sentry` etc.
 * The `Boxer` catch some FATAL error, caller can handle these error log using properties `logger` & `onFatalError` of `BoxerLogger`.

+## For windows & linux

+    Just uncomment the codes under `/// For windows & linux` comments, there are 3 occurrences.

 ## How to use

 * Run `example/lib/main.dart` on mobile device or PC for more example usage.